Coffee House Writers

 Scarlett Faye

-I am an Arizona native that has gone to SNHU online for a Bachelors creative writing degree in poetry.
+I am an Arizona native that has currently gone to SNHU online for a Masters creative writing degree with a concentration in poetry.
 I aspire to not only fulfill my dream of being a recognized poet, but also to advance my work into a potential career.

 Related articles More from author